groboclown/webriffs/client/developing.md

 SQL files.
 That means **all existing data will be wiped clean.**  It will also run the test data PHP script to generate a bit of initial sample data to play with.

-### Dart Setup

-The Dart client files are a bit different than the rest of the system, due to Dart having its own built-in build system.
-All of these commands are run from the `client` directory.

-The client Dart package needs to be setup with the correct library dependencies.
-This requires having an active Internet connection.

-    `pub get`